Telex: Teletypewriter Exchange Service

 Western Union purchased the TWX system from AT&T in January 1969.
-The TWX system and the special US area codes (510, 710, 810, and 910) continued until 1981, when Western Union completed the conversion to the Western Union Telex II system.
-Any remaining "3-row" Baudot customers were converted to Western Union Telex service during the period 1979 to 1981.
-Bell Canada retained area code 610 until 1992; its remaining numbers were moved to non-geographic area code 600.
+The TWX system and the use of the special US area codes continued until 1981, when Western Union completed the conversion to the Western Union Telex II system.

+Canada moved its TWX-numbers, as well as Datalink services, to the non-geographic area code 600, effective October 1, 1993, in exchange for returning 610.